Inspired to explore

 This two-step application process may occur at different times for different people.
 For example, some people complete the application process when they start working with a teacher and before attending their first ongoing group retreat, while other people complete the application process after attending a couple of retreats and when they start individual sessions with a teacher.

 Usually, attending one-off retreats and working with a teacher precedes joining an ongoing retreat group.
 However, we are open to responding to your unique way of joining an ongoing retreat group.
-You can discuss your pathway with Rosanna, our Manager.
+You can discuss your pathway with Alicia, our Manager.